-If the code never arrives, click Didn’t get a code? in the bottom-left corner of the Enter Security Code window, which will take you back to the previous screen.
+If you still can’t receive the code, click Didn’t get a code? in the bottom-left corner of the Enter Security Code window, which will take you back to the previous screen.
 You can try again or maybe you’ll realize that you don’t have access to the account after all.

 Log Back Into Your Facebook Account

 If you managed to regain access to your account and if you suspect that your Facebook account was hacked, immediately change your password and update your contact information.
 These are key steps in securing your Facebook account.
 Be sure to remove any email addresses or phone numbers that are not your own or that you can no longer access.

 We strongly recommend that you enable two-factor authentication on all of your social media accounts , so that this won’t happen again.

 3. Did Your Contact Information Change?

 Often, it’s not possible to recover a Facebook account using the options above.
 Maybe you have lost access to the email address(es) and phone number(s) you once added to your profile.
 Or maybe a hacker changed this information.
 In that case, Facebook allows you to specify a new email address or phone number, which it will use to contact you about recovering your account.

-To start this process, click the link No longer have access to these? in the bottom left on the reset password page (see above) to start the Facebook account recovery process.
-Facebook will ask you for a new email address or phone number, so that they can get in touch with you to help you recover your account.
+To start this process, click the link No longer have access to these? in the bottom-left of the reset password page (see above) to start the Facebook account recovery process.
+Facebook will ask you for a new email address or phone number, so that it can get in touch with you to help you recover your account.
 Click Continue to proceed.

 If you have set up Trusted Contacts, you can ask the social network to help you recover your Facebook account in the next step.
 You’ll need to remember at least one full name of your Trusted Contacts to reveal all of them.
 Note that you only need three codes to recover your Facebook account.